antwon99/reasonbot/README.md

 ## Status

-Actively being built by humans with strong coffee and stronger opinions.
+Actively being built by a guy with strong coffee and stronger opinions.
 Want to help?
 Read `AGENTS.md` and dive in.

 ---

 ## Bonus Philosophy

 ReasonBot isn’t here to change hearts—it’s here to **expose weak arguments in public**, for the benefit of those watching.

-> "You’re not fighting the system.
-You’re feeding it.
-And they know it.
-Do you?"
+Think Hitchens + Socrates instead of Dawkins + Aristotle.

+> "I will drag you to enlightenment.
+You will thank me for it.
+Then we drink."

 Tag him in.
 Walk away smarter.